Deep Green Bush-School

 So if we live in a highly-militarised unsustainable capitalist kleptocracy for example, then the sorts of technologies that society will envisage, prioritise, and deploy will be very different from say, a local democratic land-based community that has been living there for hundreds of thousands of years—and plans to stay there forever.
 This is why cultures like that do not pave the world over with highways and carparks, dam the rivers, clear-cut the forests, and cover the world in plastic, endocrine disrupters, dioxins, and modified DNA—with their way of life, these sorts of technologies are unthinkable.

-Further—and this is a point that I would’ve loved to explore further in the film but couldn’t because of time constraints—once you have a technology and it effects society, the technology itself becomes in charge; it drives social decisions; becomes a governing force in-and-of itself.
-So like with our fracking example above, where drinking water that all of us need to survive is pushed aside to serve the oil economy, it’s how it can come to be that car culture mandates that cities be designed around cars and not human beings; how agriculture overshoots the population, which then is then beholden to more agriculture; how digital technology requires everything to become digitised, co-opting and transmogrifying civic institutions, political organising, day-to-day social interactions—pretty much everything, including the nan-and-pop store asking you to ‘Like’ them on Facebook.
+Further—and this is a point that I would’ve loved to explore more in the film but couldn’t because of time constraints—once you have a technology and it effects society, the technology itself becomes in charge; it drives social decisions; becomes a governing force in-and-of itself.
+So like with our fracking example above, where drinking water that all of us need to survive is pushed aside to serve the oil economy, it’s how it can come to be that car culture mandates that where we live be designed around cars and not human beings; how agriculture overshoots the population, which then is then beholden to more agriculture; how digital technology requires everything to become digitised, co-opting and transmogrifying civic institutions, political organising, day-to-day social interactions—pretty much everything, including the nan-and-pop store asking you to ‘Like’ them on Facebook.
 The technology is in charge and has put itself at the centre of the culture.

 Perhaps here’s why understanding technics is so important.
 Mumford talks about a distinction: Democratic versus Authoritarian technics.
 An example of a democratic technology could be basket weaving.
 All you need is access to grass, and the accessible learnable skills to make a basket.
 Or another example could be passive solar heating.
 Anyone can align their body to the sun to get warm.
 Many animals do this in groups, social insects for example.
 So if anyone in a community can get access to grass to weave baskets or align their bodies to the sun to get warm, it means there’s no control at a distance from or by the technology, nor is there a centralised power structure that emerges.
 A democratic technology allows democratic social systems to flourish and vice-versa.
 Contrast this to an authoritarian technology such as the computer.
 First, can you even make one in your backyard?
 Of course not.
 Computers require intensely precise and energy-dense cascading manufacturing processes (the majority of which are required to be highly automated—think the production of integrated circuits for instance, such as CPUs, which require delicate assembly on the nanoscale); huge quantities of rare-Earth minerals and metals (which means computers require mining, militaries and police to protect the mines, and also globalisation and its labour and transport to procure the materials and move them all over the world); as well as massive amounts of plastics, fresh water, sand, toxic chemicals, and dispersed human labour at every step in the production process.
 There’s no way assembling a computer is not beholden to or possible without such complex industrial processes, nor the global economy, and on top of that, these are presided over by a highly-consolidated corporate power structure in this culture.
 This means that there’s no way computers are or could ever be a democratic technology.